Alison Lawrence @UXAlison

 UX Designer and CEO, Clearleft

 UX Designer and CEO of Clearleft, Andy curates the Leading Design and UX London conferences and helped set-up The Brighton Digital Festival.
 Andy is a regular speaker at international conferences like SXSW, An Event Apart and The Next Web.
 Never happier than when he's diving some remote tropical atoll, Andy is a qualified dive instructor and retired shark wrangler.

 Andy Vitale @andyvitale

-Andy holds a Master’s Degree in User Experience Design and has experience having multiple roles as a designer, entrepreneur, education department chair, and design leader.
-With a proven ability to lead change and implement process improvements, Andy has developed strategies and design solutions for diverse organisations ranging from startups to Fortune-ranked companies.
-He is a relentless user experience evangelist, with a passion for cognitive thinking and humanizing technology, driven by a user-centred passion that takes a team, and its products, from good to great.
+Andy holds a Master’s Degree in User Experience Design and has previously held multiple roles as a designer, entrepreneur, education department chair, and design leader.
+With a proven ability to lead change and process improvements, Andy has developed strategies and design solutions for multiple industries within diverse organizations ranging from startups to Fortune ranked companies.
+He is a relentless user experience evangelist, with a passion for cognitive thinking and humanizing technology, driven by a user-centered passion that takes cross-functional teams, and their products, from good to great.

 Angela Schmeidel Randall @normalmodes

 Founding Principal, Normal Modes UX & Usability